nekochaingames/nekochain/README.md

-NekoChain is a Metaverse game token using the blockchain binance smart chain has the goal of building a game Popular, with very high rewards, play to earn with NekoChain Games.
+NekoChain is a game project using BlockChain
+Avalanche C'Chain Network building games and nft markets with the latest technology.
+Make the game the only king of fighting cats. playing the game of nekochain, and increase your nft level, to get satisfactory results.

 website : https://nekochain.games